 Boots: Flexible, pull-on boots with sturdy soles that are suitable for Antarctica (easy to clean penguin guano from the soles).
 As you will step into icy water during Zodiac landings, boots are essential and must be at least mid-calf high (12-15 inches / 30.5-38 cm in height).

-Rental boots available on these ships only: Silver Explorer, Le Boreal, L'Austral, Le Lyrial, NG Explorer, NG Orion, Seabourn Quest and The World.
+Rental boots available on these ships only: Silver Explorer, Silver Cloud, NG Explorer, NG Orion and Seabourn Quest.

 Rent Mens, Womens & Kids Boots Delivered To The Ship

 Buy Men's Boots | Buy Women's Boots | Buy Kid's Boots

 Socks: Extra heavyweight socks made of wool or wool blend.
 If your boots are not insulated, you will need to wear two pairs of socks, sock liners and possibly foot warmers.
 If your boots are well insulated, (e.g. rated to -40° like the Zodiac Classic High Boots or rental boots) only one pair of socks is needed.
 If you are prone to cold feet, add sock liners and/or foot warmers.

 Sock liners: Thin sock liners, worn under your socks for extra warmth.
 Pack as many liners as you have socks.

 Hat: Fleece is excellent because it is lightweight and extremely warm.
 Wool is also recommended.
 Choose a hat with a visor to shade your eyes and flaps to protect your ears, the best choice for Antarctica.

 Neck gaiter: A practical and stylish way to protect your neck.
 Neck gaiters are more flexible than balaclavas and don't fly around like scarves.
 You can wear a neck gaiter around your neck or use it as a headband.
 For added warmth, wear two and pull one over your face to protect your mouth and nose.